 Continuous to process nomination applications

 Ceased accepting offshore nomination applications

 Offshore applicants can only apply for ‘High Demand’ occupations listed on the

 Tasmania Skilled Occupation List.

-190 visa subclass program is closed to those who have not working in South Australia the last 12 months
+190 visa subclass program is closed to those who have not worked in South Australia for the last 12 months

 Medical and health professionals are priorities

-Currently considering applicants who are not working in the State for 491 visa subclass only
+Currently considering applicants who are not working in the State for the 491 visa subclass only

 Daunted by the changes?
 Visa Consort can help

-We work within the ethos of integrity, honesty and clarity so rest assured we will guide you to your best interest.
+We work within the ethos of integrity, honesty, and clarity so rest assured we will guide you in your best interest.
 We’re happy to help and assist you in as little or as much as you like us to so do get in touch if you need a hand.
 Complete our free eligibility test now to request a preliminary assessment.